Improve Your Home’s Earthquake Resistance with Bolt and Brace

 People Also Ask

 Yes, the Earthquake Brace and Bolt (EBB) program is a legitimate and highly regarded state-run initiative.
-It is administered by the California Earthquake Authority (CEA) in partnership with the Governor's Office of Emergency Services (Cal OES).
-The program provides financial grants to qualifying homeowners to seismically retrofit older houses, specifically those built before 1980 with a raised foundation, to help protect against earthquake damage.
-Funding is limited and application periods are competitive, but it is an official state effort.
-For a detailed breakdown of eligibility and benefits, we recommend reviewing our internal resource, Earthquake Brace and Bolt Program.
+It is administered by the California Earthquake Authority (CEA) in partnership with the California Governor’s Office of Emergency Services (Cal OES).
+The program provides financial grants to qualifying homeowners to seismically retrofit older houses, specifically those built before 1980 with raised foundations, to help protect against earthquake damage.
+Funding is limited and application-based.
+For a detailed analysis of the program's benefits and eligibility, we recommend reviewing our internal resource, Earthquake Brace and Bolt Program.
+This article provides essential guidance on navigating the application process and understanding the critical safety standards involved.

 Google Yelp